 None of the above symptoms or experiences fit you?

 Do you experience excessively distressing emotions?
 Do you tend to be highly reactive to specific triggers?
 Is there one or more dysfunctional beliefs you believe about yourself that you know are not accurate on an intellectual level?
 If so, you may still be a good candidate for EMDR therapy.

 Contact us today for a free phone consultation to see if EMDR might help you release what no longer serves you.

 At The Mindful Practice, we use eye movement desensitization and reprocessing for a variety of situations including trauma therapy, stress reduction, and more.
-Our EMDR therapists in Winter Park will walk you through the process of processing trapped memories.
+Our EMDR therapists in Winter Park and Jacksonville will walk you through the process of processing trapped memories.
 In order to start EMDR therapy follow these steps.

 - Contact us to speak to an EMDR therapist

 - Have your first EMDR appointment at The Mindful Practice

 Other Counseling Services At The Mindful Practice in Jacksonville and Winter Park, FL

 In addition to EMDR therapy, we also utilize mindfulness-based cognitive therapy at our Jacksonville and Winter Park, FL-based therapy practice.
 We utilize these for anxiety treatment, depression treatment, and social anxiety disorder treatment.
 In addition to, bariatric surgery counseling, trauma therapy, and PTSD treatment.
 You can also receive life transitions therapy, grief counseling, and therapy for teens with our Jacksonville and Orlando therapists.
 Whether you are in Orlando, Tampa, or somewhere in between we can help you with online therapy in Florida.